kymb0/kymb0.github.io/_posts/2023-01-21-IAM-attacking-AWS.md

 ## Discovering the Application

-Once we succesfuly deploy our environment via terraform, we will have access to the application URL, and navigating here shows a blog website.
+Once we successfully deploy our environment via terraform, we will have access to the application URL, and navigating here shows a blog website.
 ![blog_landing_page](/assets/images/AWS_1/Blog_landing_page.jpg)

 We do not have any credentials at this stage, there is however, a sign up feature that allows us to create our own account to gain access to a dashboard where we can create new blog posts.
 ![register](/assets/images/AWS_1/Sign_up.jpg)
 ![new_post](/assets/images/AWS_1/newpost.jpg)

 The first thing that jumps out at us is the file upload feature, and to be more precise, the fact that we can upload via a url.
-This indicates that either the server will be embeding a link to the image on the blog, or retrieving the data at the specified URL and storing it somewhere.
+This indicates that either the server will be embedding a link to the image on the blog, or retrieving the data at the specified URL and storing it somewhere.
 Hopefully it is the later, as this will present a clear vector for SSRF.
 ![file_upload_feature](/assets/images/AWS_1/fileupload.jpg)

 So to test this, we feed it a page containing an image, and view the response in burp to better understand the application logic: